 What would become of the young prince now trapped in exile?
 Scotland and Jersey quickly declared him King of England, but his reality was that he and his court were living on the fading hospitality of an increasingly resentful monarchy in Paris.
 Making matters worse, his ongoing sanctuary there was increasingly a sticking point in diplomatic ventures between France and Parliamentary England.

 Keep in mind that as a king in exile, he had no source of revenue of his own, and royal households are expensive to maintain.
-Its one thing for the French monarchy to provide refuge to relatives in trouble, but what to do with a court of approximately 300 “guests” who have already stayed for nearly 3 years?
+Its one thing for the French monarchy to provide refuge to relatives in trouble, but what to do with a court of several hundred “guests” who have already stayed for nearly 3 years?
 I adore my family, but somewhere around two weeks into a visit, I’m ready to look forward to seeing them again soon!
 And there was no end in sight – the new English Commonwealth was gathering strength and seemed to be governing successfully.
 The French court had to be wondering what they would do if the monarchy of England was forever at an end…

 All the time he was in France, King Charles II fondly remembered the hospitality he’d received from the loyalists of Jersey during his two month stay there three years before.
 Returning there in September 1649, he would not be disappointed.
 Under the leadership of George Cartaret, the island rallied to his support again, providing winter refuge and a chance to make arrangements to meet with representatives of Scotland in Brest, France.